-- If a group of residents are certified as one AG and have returned the Food Stamps to the GLF, the departing resident is to be given a pro-rata share of one-half, if leaving prior to the 16th day of the month. - To advise the client to report his new address and changed circumstances as soon as possible. - b.
-AG Receives Benefits in EBT Account
+- Provide the client his Food Stamp ID card and all remaining coupons. - Return to the Department all Food Stamp coupons received for the client after he has left the GLF, if the GLF was his Authorized Representative, and is unable to return the benefits to the client. - If a group of residents are certified as one AG and have returned the Food Stamps to the GLF, the departing resident is to be given a pro-rata share. - To advise the client to report his new address and changed circumstances as soon as possible.

+AG Received Benefits in EBT Account

 If the GLF has taken benefits out of the account which must be returned and the GLF has POS equipment, the benefits can be credited to the client's EBT account.
-When the GLF is the authorized representative/payee for the client, the GLF's access to the account must be stopped immediately and a new payee entered in RAPIDS. least one half of the client's benefits must be returned, if he leaves the GLF prior to the 16th of If none of the benefits have been used, the month. all must be credited to the account.
+When the GLF is the authorized representative/payee for the client, the GLF's access to the account must be stopped immediately and a new payee entered in RAPIDS.
+At least one half of the client's benefits must be returned, if he leaves the GLF prior to the 16th of the month.
+If none of the benefits have been used, all must be credited to the account.
 If some have been used, all remaining benefits must be credited.
 If the GLF is not an FNS retailer, there is no method by which to return benefits to the client.